rcfgroup/headfake/docs/discussion/initialising-headfake.md

-HEADFAKE is built around the concept of fieldsets which contain one or more fields.
+HEADFAKE is built around the concept of field sets which contain one or more fields.
 Each field has a type (class) which determines what type of data is generated.
-The fieldsets are initialised through the HeadFake class, and there are two options to do this: through a YAML file or as Python code.
+The definition of fieldsets and their fields can be done through a YAML file or in Python code.

-# Using a YAML file
+# Fieldsets from a YAML file
-A YAML file can be used to describe a class tree which is created and used to populate the HeadFake object, which is then used to generate the data.
+A YAML file can be used to describe the class tree which is created internally, and is then used to generate the data.
 For each item in the YAML file, the 'class' property defines the Python class used and all other properties are passed into the class constructor as parameters.

 For example, for a dictionary-based template: